CzternastyHembre/CountryPointer/README.md

 # CountryPointer
 An expo CLI application to show which country your mobile is poining to

+Currently only a proof of concept